 Will taking part in a clinical trial affect my travel insurance?

-Any travel insurance that is a member of the Association of British Insurers (ABI) should not be charging you any premiums or deny you travel insurance when taking part in clinical trials.
+Any travel insurer that is a member of the Association of British Insurers (ABI) should not be charging you any premiums or deny you travel insurance when taking part in clinical trials.

 However, be aware that while the ABI represents 60-70% of the UK travel insurance market, non-members may have particular clauses that could affect how you are covered.